tgdh/tgdh-starterkit/readme.md

 - When the package is done saving, you can download it from the `Package file (.zip)` link

 #### Core files
-Please not that there's a number of Visual Studio projects that needs to be manually built:
+Please note that there's a number of Visual Studio projects that needs to be manually built:
 - TGDH.Core
 - TGDH.Forms